OWASP/Top10/2017/fr/0x01-about-owasp.md

 The OWASP Foundation is the non-profit entity that ensures the project's long-term success.
 Almost everyone associated with OWASP is a volunteer, including the OWASP board, chapter leaders, project leaders, and project members.
 We support innovative security research with grants and infrastructure.

-Come join us!
+Rejoignez nous!

 ## Copyright and License

 ![license](images/license.png)

-Copyright © 2003-2017 The OWASP Foundation.
-This document is released under the Creative Commons Attribution Share-Alike 4.0 license.
-For any reuse or distribution, you must make it clear to others the license terms of this work.
+Copyright © 2003 – 2017 The OWASP Foundation
+Ce document est publié sous licence Creative Commons Attribution ShareAlike 4.0.
+A chaque réutilisation ou distribution, vous devez en faire clairement apparaître les conditions contractuelles